Boolean domain

 The algebraic structure that naturally builds on a Boolean domain is the Boolean algebra with two elements.
 The initial object in the category of bounded lattices is a Boolean domain.

 In computer science, a Boolean variable is a variable that takes values in some Boolean domain.
 Some programming languages feature reserved words or symbols for the elements of the Boolean domain, for example false and true.
-However, many programming languages do not have a Boolean datatype in the strict sense.
+However, many programming languages do not have a Boolean data type in the strict sense.
 In C or BASIC, for example, falsity is represented by the number 0 and truth is represented by the number 1 or −1, and all variables that can take these values can also take any other numerical values.